NIRVANASHATKAM—“VIA NEGATIVE” APPROACH TO UNDERSTAND THE SUPREME

 If Nirvanasatkam is considered as the composition of Saint Adisankara then Siva in Sivoham refers to the Self in Sankara.
 If it is considered as the projected composition of Brahman as the spokesperson, like Gita whose spokesperson is Bhagawan though written by Vedavyasa, then Siva in Sivoham refers to Shunyam that is Nirguna Brahman that is Nirvikalpa and Niraakaara—without any attributes or any form.
 I for one will go with the explanation of Siva (shunyam) for Paramaatman in view of the last verse where Siva is qualified with the epithets like Nirvikalpa, Niraakaara Niranjana, Sarvatra sarvendriya etc. in spite of limited by the epithet Chidananda.

-It is worth recalling here Sanakra's comments on Sunya in Vishni Sahasranama:
+It is worth recalling here Sanakra's comments on Sunya in Vishnu Sahasranama:

-It is worth recalling here Sanakra's comments on Sunya in Vishni Sahasranama:
+It is worth recalling here Sanakra's comments on Sunya in Vishnu Sahasranama:

 suvarnavarno hemango varangas chandhanaangadhi